 Though art pupils learn not only to be able to develop higher order visual literacy skills but to encompass all areas of the curriculum from numeracy to literacy, through to social and economic awareness.
 It is not just about if you can paint of draw but about understanding what you see, how you communicate your ideas and develop your logical processes by thinking outside the box in a creative and imaginative way.

-Between Years 7 and 9, Art and Design at Huntcliff focuses on pupils developing skills in a wide range of media in imaginative and creative ways.
+Art and Design at Huntcliff focuses on pupils developing skills in a wide range of media in imaginative and creative ways.

 Pupils will be given the opportunity to develop Personal Learning and Thinking skills through their artwork.
 Sketchbooks are used to enhance learning and show a personal journey of developed skills and ideas.